stephenwen39/Hand-made-Naive-Bayesian-classifier/README.md

 2. 5 fold cross validation in __init__, you can change it with other numbers like 10 or 2.

+3. Laplace's estimate is using with every possibally attributes value.

 Warning:

 1.Can't process the missing value